Skip to main content

 All of the principles listed below work best in the context of strong relationships with each child.
 These techniques are adapted from the Massachusetts School-Age Coalition and expand on early childhood work by Patricia Hearron and Verna Hildebrand (2013).
 Be sure to teach and enforce the following techniques in your program (you will learn more about these techniques in the next two lessons):

 Appropriate expectations for children’s behavior: Rules, expectations, and guidelines help create a positive social climate in your program.
 All of the staff and managers in your program might work together to develop the expectations.
 Staff members might also involve children in developing rules and expectations.
 Limit the rules or expectations to a few key ideas that apply broadly.
-It is easiest to remember a few rules like, “Respect each other” or “Be a responsible citizen.”
+It is easiest to remember a few expectations like, “Respect each other” or “We are safe.”

 Experiences that engage the whole child: Curricula, or programming, is the foundation of everything you do in your program.
 If children are bored, over-stimulated, or disinterested, they will engage in challenging behavior.
 Busy learners don’t have time for challenging behavior!
 Teach staff members how to use your curriculum or programming and observe regularly to ensure they are using materials effectively.